uddesson/travel-planner/README.md

 Created with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## TODO

 * Currently the application assumes you're traveling to Japan.
-Because why wouldn't you.
-I want to add the option to set a different country, and update all the components.
+(Because why wouldn't you.)
+I want to add the option to set a different country, and update all the components thereafter.

 ## Resources